microsoft/BotBuilder-Samples/javascript_nodejs/21.custom-dialogs/README.md

 Botbuilder provides a built-in base class called `Dialog`.
 By subclassing Dialog, developers can create new ways to define and control dialog flows used by the bot.
-By adhering to the features of this class, developers create custom dialog types that can be used side-by-side with other dialog types, as well as built-in or custom prompts.
+By adhering to the features of this class, developers will create custom dialogs that can be used side-by-side with other dialog types, as well as built-in or custom prompts.

 This example demonstrates a custom Dialog class called `SlotFillingDialog`, which takes a